Best Insect Repellents of 2022

 Half an hour later, this procedure is repeated once, and then again once every hour after that until a repellent fails our test, or until 8 hours have passed since it was applied.
 We consider a failure to be two confirmed mosquito bites in one 5-minute session inside the cage, or one confirmed bite in each of two consecutive 5-minute sessions.

-Our testing suggests that when it comes to effectiveness, what matters most isn’t the brand name or whether it’s a lotion, spray, or wipe, but rather the type and concentration of active ingredient in the repellent.
+Our testing suggests that when it comes to effectiveness, what matters most is the type and concentration of active ingredient in the repellent.

-For example, three wipes (Ben’s Tick & Insect Repellent Wipes, Off Deep Woods Insect Repellent Towelettes, and Repel Insect Repellent Mosquito Wipes), a store-brand spray (Total Home Woodland Scent, sold by CVS), and a lotion (Sawyer Ultra 30 Insect Repellent) have all made our recommended list.
-All contain deet.
+And with deet products, an effective repellent can come in many forms.
+For example, three wipes (Ben’s Tick & Insect Repellent Wipes, Off Deep Woods Insect Repellent Towelettes, and Repel Insect Repellent Mosquito Wipes) and a lotion (Sawyer Ultra 30 Insect Repellent) have made our recommended list.

 How to Apply Insect Repellent Properly